“We’re friends, right?” asked Noella.

 “Oh, I share a room with my sister.
 She wouldn’t have been fooled at all.”

-“Then, it’s better that you didn’t.
-They’d be alerted something was up.
+“Then, it’s good you didn’t.
+They’d know something was up.
 I heaped hay under an old blanket in my room.
 If anyone walks by, they’ll think I’m there unless they call for me and I don’t answer.”

 “I still don’t know why no one was home when I left.”